Flexible Spending Accounts: Rules, Regulations, and Uses

 Flexible Spending Account Explained

 FSAs are savings programs offered through employers — which means that self-employed people aren’t eligible.
-Those who are self-employed may be covered through an employed spouse’s plan, or they may choose to open an HSA, if they qualify.
+Those who are self-employed may be covered through an employed spouse’s plan, or they may choose to open a Health Savings Account (HSA), if they qualify.

 FSAs are also sometimes called flexible spending arrangements, and they can cover you, your spouse, and your dependents.
 There are also a few sub-types of FSAs, such as dependent care FSAs (DCFSAs) and limited purpose FSAs (LPFSAs).